What is hypnosis?

 Hypnosis and trance are 100% natural and safe.
 We all experience trance regularly.
 A client cannot get 'stuck' in a hypnotic state and they always remain in control.
 Clients can choose to go deeper or terminate a trance at any time.
 They always remain aware of themselves and their surroundings and they can speak at any time.
 NLP is safe.
 Only untrained, or poorly trained, hypnotherapy and NLP practitioners can be unsafe.

-Of course - hypnotherapy brings many positive ones such as a client feeling more relaxed, realising their potential, problem-solving, feeling happier, less fearful, more content and/or sleeping better!
+Of course, hypnotherapy brings many positive ones such as a client feeling more relaxed, realising their potential, problem-solving, feeling happier, less fearful, more content and/or sleeping better!
 A small number of people with very low blood pressure can feel a bit faint and they can lay down to alleviate this.
-Pins and needles and numbness can occur - not much for a someone to endure to change their life for the better and a better track record than many medications.
+Pins and needles and numbness can occur.
+Hypnotherapy therefore has a better track record than many medications.

 We hope you have found these answers helpful and we hope you attend our hypnotherapy and NLP training to find out more about this fascinating subject!